tkoop/your-custom-bible/README.md

-### Berean Readers Bible
+### Berean Bible

-This project endevours to be a Bible reader for the Berean Readers Bible, as a PWA.
+This project endevours to be a Bible reader for the Berean Bible, as a PWA.

 The content of this Bible comes from https://berean.bible/downloads.htm

-This project is not associated with the creators of the Berean Readers Bible.
+This project is not associated with the creators of the Berean Bible.

 ## To Make It

-Download the Berean Readers Bible from https://berean.bible/downloads.htm as a Word document.
-(This has already been done for you and lives in the root directory as brb.docx)  Open it with Libre Office and save it as html.
-(This also has been done for you and lives in the root directory as brb.html)
+Download the Berean Study Bible from https://berean.bible/downloads.htm as an epub file.
+(This has already been done for you and lives in the root directory as brb.docx)  Rename it to .zip and unzip it.
+(This also has been done for you and lives in the root directory as /brb)

-Run this command to parse brb.html into individual chapter files that will be put into public/chapters.
-This will also create the public/books.js file.
+Run this command to parse the chapter html files into individual chapter files that will be put into public/chapters.

 ```
 npm run compile